antoniotaranto/django-permissionsx/README.md

 ### 5. Apply permissions in templates if you need:

         {% load permissionsx_tags %}
-        {% permissions 'newspaper.profiles.permissions.ManagerPermissions' as user_is_manager %}
+        {% permissions 'example.profiles.permissions.ManagerPermissions' as user_is_manager %}

         <ul id="utility-navigation">
             {% if user_is_manager %}